-Once my daughter and I made the headband we notice it was too wide; cut the rectangles in half long wise and that will make 4 skinny bands.
+Once my daughter and I made the headband we noticed it was too wide; cut the rectangles in half long wise and that will make 4 skinny bands.
 Assemble them together around the child’s head.
 On the headband you will see little x’s.
 This is the front of the headband and those x’s are where you glue the eyes and beak.
 Glue these pieces on before you staple the headband together.

 Now everyone is adorned with what they are thankful for and ready to eat an amazing dinner.

 When you make this cute thankful headband, share a picture with us on Facebook or tag us on instagram @ucreateblog.
-Most importantly: have a wonderful Thanksgiving!!
+Most importantly, have a wonderful Thanksgiving!!

 Click on the link in the supply list above 🙂